 The Turing Scheme will contribute to the UK Government’s commitment to a Global Britain, by helping organisations enhance their existing international ties and forge new relationships around the world.

-Queen Mary Turing Scheme funding will be allocated a) to students who completed a Queen Mary Turing application form by the 22 March 2023 deadline, and b) in order of the following priority groups:
+Queen Mary Turing Scheme funding will be allocated: a) to students who completed a Queen Mary Turing application form, and b) in order of Queen Mary's established funding priority groups.

 Students with a disability as defined in the Equality Act 2010 may be eligible for additional funding to cover costs for extra support that is needed during their placement.

-In order to request such funding, student must complete the GO Managed Funding application by 22 March 2023 for any mobility taking place in 2023/24.
+In order to request such funding, student must complete the GPO Managed Funding application by the stipulated deadline for any mobility taking place during the 2025/26 academic year.
 Students are required to provide a full breakdown of costs in the application.
 It is not possible to request this funding retrospectively.

 Special Educational Needs funding and Disabled Student Allowance